DashChat: Interactive Authoring of Performance Dashboard Design Prototypes through Conversation with LLM-Powered Agent: Interface and Case Study

-DashChat is designed to facilitate seamless interaction between users and the system, enabling efficient and intuitive generation and modification of large-screen prototypes.
+DashChat is designed to facilitate seamless interaction between users and the system, enabling efficient and intuitive generation and modification of prototypes.
 The interface consists of two primary panels: \textbf{Chat Panel} and \textbf{History Panel}.
 Each view is crafted to support a natural language-driven workflow, provide real-time feedback, and allow users to iteratively refine their designs~(\textbf{R6}).
 The interface is written in TypeScript.
+To illustrate the practical application and workflow of DashChat, this section presents a detailed case study following a designer, Nemo, as he undertakes the task of creating a high-fidelity prototype for a manufacturing monitoring dashboard.
+The scenario involves a tight deadline and evolving requirements, conditions under which the efficiency and iterative capabilities of DashChat are particularly valuable.